Tech-Society-SEC/SkillSync/README.md

 | GET | `/docs` | Interactive API documentation |
 | GET | `/health` | Health check |

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new features
-4. Submit a pull request

 ## 📄 License

 MIT License - See LICENSE file for details